JennCarden/JennCarden_Practice_Projects/README.md

 - 👋 Hi, I’m @JennCarden
 - 👀 I’m interested in ...
-Data Science
+Data Science/ Data Analytics
 - 🌱 I’m currently learning ...
-Machine Learning
+Python, SQL, R.
-- 💞️ I’m looking to collaborate on ... projects on data analysis, data visualization and data mining
+- 💞️ I’m looking to collaborate on ... projects on data analysis, data visualization and data mining to learn more advanced code in different languages and maintain my learned skillset.
 - 📫 How to reach me ... email <- jenn.carden1991@gmail.com

 <!---